Renae BattiéMN, RN, CNOR

 Sandy Albright is a nurse consultant for Synergy Health North America headquartered in Tampa, Florida.
 She lives in East Tennessee.
 She earned her associate degree in nursing from Palomar Community College, San Marcos, California, her Bachelor of Science degree in nursing from the University of Tampa, Florida and her Master of Science in Healthcare Management from Champlain College in Burlington Vermont.
 Sandy has worked as a staff OR nurse, specialty coordinator and OR nurse educator in hospitals in California, North Carolina, and Florida.
 Albright has been a perioperative nurse for 29 years and a member of AORN for 28 years.
 Currently, she is a member of East Tennessee Chapter AORN, the Business, Industry & Consulting Specialty Assembly and the Leadership Specialty Assembly.
 She is a member of Sigma Theta Tau, and while a member of the Pennsylvania State Nurses Association, she served as a member of District 16 Board of Directors.

-Holly S. Ervine, MSN, RN, CNOR is the Perioperative Clinical Educator at WellStar Cobb Hospital in Austell, Georgia.
+Holly Ervine is the Perioperative Clinical Educator at Southern Regional in Riverdale, Georgia.
 She graduated from Georgia Medical's Surgical Technologist Program in 1994, received her ASN from Floyd College in 2001, obtained her BSN from Kennesaw State University in 2006, and received her MSN from Walden University in November 2014.
 As a nursing student at Floyd College, Holly was recognized with the Leadership Award in 2001 for Outstanding Leadership in the school and selected for Who's Who in American Junior Colleges.
 After nursing school, Holly joined AORN and became an involved member of the Northwest Georgia Chapter.
-She has held various positions in the chapter including on committees, the Nominating Committee, Board of Directors and President.
-She has been selected as the Perioperative Nurse of the Year four times.
-In Georgia, Holly has been a member of the Georgia Council of PeriOperative Nurses serving as a member of the Board, Chair-Elect, and Chair.
+She has held various positions in the chapter including on committees, the Nominating Committee, Board of Directors and currently serves as the chapter President.
+She has been selected as the Perioperative Nurse of the Year three times.
+In Georgia, Holly has been a member of the Georgia Council of PeriOperative Nurses serving as a member of the Board, Chair-Elect, Chair and is now Past Chair.
 She has served on numerous national committees including the Next Generation and Career Life Cycle Task Force, Congress Education Committee, Continuing Education Approval Committee and was selected as the Chair of the 2012-2013 AORN Nominating and Leadership Development Committee (NLDC).
 She has been honored by receiving two National AORN awards: the Next Generation Achievement Award in 2007 and Outstanding Volunteer Leadership in 2014.
 Holly is also a member of the Leadership Specialty Assembly and served as the Chair of the Coordinating Council in 2010-2011.
 She is a member of Sigma Theta Tau ~ Pi Nu Chapter and the Golden Key International Honour Society ~ Walden University Chapter.
 Holly is currently serving as a member of the AORN Board of Directors.

 Jane Flowers, MSN, RN, CNOR, has been an OR nurse for 35 years.
 She has been very active with AORN from the local to the national level.
 Jane has a strong background and working knowledge in perioperative clinical nursing, which enhances her work on practice issues.
 Jane believes that the safety of our patients and staff should be a top priority for perioperative leaders.
 Jane is passionate about perioperative nursing and believes that our greatest asset is our membership.
 Through her leadership style and commitment to the members, she believes that together we will ensure AORN's successful future.

-Donna A. Ford, MSN, RN-BC, CNOR, CRCST, is a nursing education specialist with over 30 years of perioperative nursing and education experience.
+Donna Ford is a nursing education specialist with over 30 years of perioperative nursing and education experience.
 Donna is certified in perioperative nursing, nursing professional development, and as a central service technician.
 Donna is actively involved in her local chapter – Hiawathaland Chapter of AORN- and at the national level in AORN, serving on many committees and task forces, and as a member and chair of the Nominating and Leadership Development Committee.
 In addition to Donna’s expertise in perioperative nursing practice, she has published and presented on the topics of patient safety, maintaining normothermia, prevention of surgical site infection, education, aseptic technique, sharps safety, and managing noise/distractions.